Welcome to City of Sigourney

 Quick Links

-City Of Sigourney brief history
+March 12, 2026City Of Sigourney brief history

-Established in 1844, the city of Sigourney
+Established in 1844, the City of Sigourney

 Until 1837, Keokuk County was exclusively occupied by Native Americans.
 It wasn’t until October 1837 that the land began to be ceded, allowing white settlers a foothold.
 Most of the county remained under Native American control until October 1842, when they were forced to move west of the Missouri River.
 By May 1, 1843, Keokuk County was fully open for white settlement.